 - Disclosure to comply with a judicial order or lawfully issued subpoena.

 FERPA provides the university the ability to designate certain student information as "directory information."
-Directory information may be made available to any person without the student's consent unless the student gives notice as provided for, below.
 Vanderbilt has designated the following as directory information: the student's name, addresses, telephone number, email address, student ID photos, major field of study, school, classification, participation in officially recognized activities and sports, weights and heights of members of athletic teams, dates of attendance, degrees and awards received, the most recent previous educational agency or institution attended by the student, and other information that would not generally be considered harmful or an invasion of privacy if disclosed.
 Any student who does not wish disclosure of directory information should notify the University Registrar in writing.
+Directory information may be made available to any person without the student's consent unless the student gives notice to the Office of the University Registrar.
 No element of directory information as defined above is released for students who request nondisclosure except as required by statute.
 The request to withhold directory information will remain in effect as long as the student continues to be enrolled, or until the student files a written request with the University Registrar to discontinue the withholding.
-To continue nondisclosure of directory information after a student ceases to be enrolled, a written request for continuance must be filed with the University Registrar during the student's last term of attendance.
+To continue nondisclosure of directory information after a student ceases to be enrolled, a written request for continuance must be filed with the Office of the University Registrar during the student's last term of attendance.